Batsuit: Color scheme

 Batman's cape, cowl, gloves, briefs, and boots are usually either black or dark blue with the body of the costume being grey.
 Originally the suit was conceived as being black and grey, but due to coloring schemes of early comic books, the black was highlighted with blue.
-Hence, over the years the black cape and cowl appeared as dark blue in the comic books.
-Thus artists' renditions depict the costume as both black and grey or blue and grey.
+Hence, over the years the black cape and cowl appeared as dark blue.

-The bat symbol on the chest has also alternated from a simple black bat, to a bat design on a yellow ellipse, lending a logo-like appearance more akin to Superman's "S"-in-shield logo.
+The bat symbol on the chest has also alternated from a simple black bat, to a bat design on a yellow ellipse.
 The yellow ellipse was introduced in 1964 as part of the "New Look" Batman stories.
 In Batman: The Dark Knight Returns, the yellow ellipse design was explained as being a heavily armored, intentional target, to draw enemy fire away from his unarmored head and body.
 A subsequent issue of Shadow of the Bat re-established the concept.
 The yellow ellipse was eventually removed in 2000 after a 36-year run and replaced by a larger stylized black bat-emblem, which resembles the one from the Golden Age comics.
 The ellipse made a comeback in 2021.

 Other elements, such as the utility belt and the length of the cowl's ears, have been changed by various artistic teams.

 Basic suit

-Bob Kane's original sketch of the character was very different from the Batman known today.
-Kane showed the very first drawing of a character he had first named the Bat, then Bat-Man, to Bill Finger who was the writer he hired to write the first Batman stories.
-Bill thought that the character looked too much like Superman, so he suggested major changes that would prove to be everlasting to the character's legacy.
+Bob Kane's original sketch of the character was different from the Batman known today.
+Kane showed the first drawing of a character he had first named the Bat, then Bat-Man, to Bill Finger who was the writer he hired to write the first Batman stories.
+Finger thought that the character looked too much like Superman, so he suggested major changes that would prove to be everlasting to the character's legacy.
+Finger decided to make Batman's suit grey, conceptualized Batman's chest emblem, and gave Batman a cape rather than true wings.

-Finger took a Webster's Dictionary off the shelf, looking for a drawing of a bat, and found one.
-He then said to Kane, "Notice the ears, why don't we duplicate the ears?"
-He then suggested that Kane would draw what looked like a cowl, to bring the nosepiece down and make him look mysterious and not show any eyeballs at all.
-Finger didn't like the bird-like wings, so he also suggested to Kane to re-design them and make a cape instead, and scallop the edges so it would flow out behind Batman when he ran so it would look like bat wings as well as adding a bat symbol on the character's chest as its chest emblem.
-He also suggested that the color of his bodysuit should be gray instead of red and a pair of gloves were added, colored purple from the start but later changed to blue.